Contact

 • There are opportunities to further explore specific interests in a variety of areas including research, global health, simulation, social pediatrics, and leadership.

-We are the second largest pediatric residency program in Canada, and are able to offer a diversity of training experiences based on a resident’s interests and career goals.
+Our residents are very engaged in making the program stronger.
+As the second largest pediatric residency program in Canada, we offer a diversity of training experiences based on a resident’s interests and career goals.

 Read more